 In our research of career coaching costs, we saw that around 50% of career coaches seem to offer some sort of free introductory session.
 So it’s possible to speak with a few coaches and hear their approach before investing your money.

 For example, we used Noomii.com to help us find career coaches to speak with while putting together this study on how much a career coach costs.
-They’re just one of the many large sites that list hundreds of coaches.
+That site is just one of the many large websites that list hundreds of coaches.

 In our opinion, though, nothing beats a coach who’s been personally recommended by someone you know and trust.
-So we recommend starting in your network and asking anyone you know personally if they can recommend someone.
+So start in your network and ask the people you know if they can recommend a good coach.

 If you do speak with one or more career coaches about engaging their services, make sure to ask them questions that will help you decide if they’re the right choice for you.